123Sanpei/PortfolioProjects/Python/Obfuscated Human Face Reconstruction/README.md

 The models are then trained on the two dataset using the 5 loss functions described before, and they achieve a high accuracy in reconstructing obfuscated faces, especially when SSIM and SSIM+PSNR are used as loss functions.

-More details are described in the report of the project in the file `Report.pdf`
+More details are listed in the report of the project in the file `Report.pdf`

 ## Files